mblwhoi/drupal_faceted_search/README.txt

 For support requests, bug reports, and feature requests, please use Faceted Search's issue queue on http://drupal.org/project/issues/faceted_search.

+Please DO NOT send bug reports through e-mail or personal contact forms, use the aforementioned issue queue instead.

+For general discussions about Faceted Search (or other Drupal search solutions), you are invited to join the Search group on http://groups.drupal.org/node/4102.

 You may also contact the author for paid customizations to this module (http://davidlesieur.com/contact).